liaoherui/AccuSNV/README.md

   -i INPUT_MAT, --input_mat INPUT_MAT
                         The input mutation table in npz file -r REF_DIR, --ref_dir REF_DIR
-                        The dir of your reference genomes -c MIN_COV, --min_cov_for_call MIN_COV
+                        The dir of your reference genomes (must contain file called "genome.fasta" as well as a GFF file "*.gff" or "*.gff3") -c MIN_COV, --min_cov_for_call MIN_COV
                         For the fill-N module: on individual samples, calls must have at least this many fwd+rev reads.
 Default is 1.